spyroskatsios/FindADoctor/README.md

 An Integration Event is published, triggering the Appointments Service to delete the office and cancel all related appointments through a Domain Event.

 ## Docker Compose
-A Docker Compose file is available in the project root to run RabbitMQ.
+A Docker Compose file is available in the project root to run RabbitMQ, Jaeger, Grafana and the Open Telemetry Collector.

+## Open Telemetry
+The application utilizes OpenTelemetry for comprehensive observability, including distributed tracing, metrics, and logging.

 ## GitHub Actions